MohamedWSalah/reactnd-project-myreads-starter/README.md

 Note: The existing books, if it appeared in the results, u will be able to change its shelf too, and it will display in which shelf it already is.

+Already existing books from the search will have a red border around the thumbnail.

 #### Important

 This project is an assignment made by udacity for The advanced web track.